pzp1997/assoc-list/README.md

 Dict.get Simba characterToMovie --> Just LionKing
 ```

-(Note the use of a custom type as the dictionary key, which is not possible with the `Dict` module in elm/core.)
+(Note the use of a custom type as the dictionary key, which is not possible with the `Dict` module in elm/core!)

 ## Performance

 Since this library does not require your keys to be `comparable`, some
 operations are asymptotically slower than those in the `Dict` module in
 elm/core.
-If you are working with small-ish dictionaries, this is likely not
+The good news is that if you are working with small-ish dictionaries, this is likely not
 a problem.
 Furthermore, the bottleneck point in most Elm programs is DOM
 manipulation, so slower data structure operations are unlikely to cause a
-noticable difference in how your app performs.
+noticeable difference in how your app performs.
 For a detailed comparison of
 the performance characteristics of the two implementations, see
 [Performance.md](Performance.md).

-## Comparison to existing solutions
+## Comparison to existing work

 #### Dictionary with non-comparable keys

-The majority of the existing libraries that attempt to solve the dictionary with non-comparable keys problem suffer from at least one of the following problems:
+All the existing libraries that I have found that attempt to solve the dictionary with non-comparable keys problem suffer from at least one of the following issues:

-1.  stores function for converting keys to `comparable` within the data structure itself
+1.  stores a function for converting keys to `comparable` within the data structure itself
+    -   can cause runtime errors should you ever use the `==` operator to compare the structures
+    -   makes serialization trickier (for this reason, conventional wisdom states that you should "never put functions in your `Model` or `Msg` types")
+    -   see this [Discourse post](https://discourse.elm-lang.org/t/consequences-of-functions-in-the-model-with-0-19) and this [Elm Discuss thread](https://groups.google.com/forum/#!topic/elm-discuss/bOAHwSnklLc) for more information

 2.  does not provide full type-level safety against operating on two dictionaries with different comparators, e.g. `union (singleton identity 0 'a') (singleton (\x -> x + 1) 1 'b')`

 Here is a detailed analysis of all the relevant libraries I could find: